 On May 30, 1968, the Blues announced that 34-year-old Coach Scotty Bowman was being given the additional title of general manager, replacing Lynn Patrick.
 He would hold on to the job for a little over three years before a disagreement with ownership led to his resignation following the 1970-71 season.

-Don Cherry was named coach of the Colorado Rockies, on May 30, 1979, just one week after he was fired by the Boston Bruins.
+Don Cherry was named coach of the Colorado Rockies on May 30, 1979, just one week after the Boston Bruins fired him.
 Although the hiring and the “Come to the fights and watch a Rockies game break out!” slogan sparked some life into the franchise, it did very little to improve the product on the ice.
-The outspoken Cherry was fired after going 19-48-13 during the 1979-80 season, his final one ever behind an NHL bench.
+The outspoken Cherry was fired after going 19-48-13 during the 1979-80 season, his final one behind an NHL bench.